-All material herein Copyright 2001-2002 Neil Pryde Sails Int.

-The Beneteau Oceanis 361 built in the USA and supplied with Neil Pryde Sails is equipped with a 140% headsail.
+All material herein Copyright 2001-2002 Neil Pryde Sails International All Rights Reserved The Beneteau Oceanis 473 built in the USA and supplied with Neil Pryde Sails is equipped with a 140% headsail.
 The following features are built into this headsail:

-- The genoa size is optimized to sheet correctly to the factory track. - The sails are equipped with the Neil Pryde Multi-Track Foam Luff SystemTM, which allows for smooth and correctly shaped sails when reefed. - The sails are equipped with 'buffer' patches at both head and tack that are designed to distribute the loads on the sail when reefed. - The buffer patch at the tack is marked with two reefing bands that provide a visual cue for pre-setting the genoa lead positions. - The plan form of the genoa is such, that when correctly sheeted, the upper leech falls inside and forward of the upper spreader tip.
+- 1. The genoa size is optimized to sheet correctly to the factory track through out its reefable range. - 2.
+The sails are equipped with the Neil Pryde Multi-Track Foam Luff SystemTM, which allows for smooth and correctly shaped sails when reefed.
+(See the Technical brief for details on this system) - 3.
+The sails are equipped with 'buffer' patches at both head and tack that are designed to distribute the loads on the sail when reefed. - 4.
+The buffer patch at the tack is marked with two reefing bands that provide a visual cue for pre-setting the genoa lead positions. - 5.
+The plan form of the genoa is such, that when correctly sheeted, the upper leech falls inside and forward of the upper spreader tip.
 This keeps the leech of the sail closer to centerline producing a powerful, better pointing sail.

-You will find that once the initial settings are made to the genoa lead (car) position (which is critical to good performance) that the cars will not require much movement fore and aft for different conditions.
+You will find that once the initial settings are made to the genoa lead or car position (which is critical to good performance) that the cars will not require much movement fore and aft for different conditions.